micmejia/bible-dump/NKJV/Judges/Judg 19.md

 ## Gibeah's Crime

 ###### 22
-As they were enjoying themselves, suddenly certain men of the city, perverted men, surrounded the house _and_ beat on the door.
-They spoke to the master of the house, the old man, saying, "Bring out the man who came to your house, that we may know him _carnally!_"
+As they were enjoying themselves, suddenly certain men of the city, perverted men, surrounded the house and beat on the door.
+They spoke to the master of the house, the old man, saying, "Bring out the man who came to your house, that we may know him carnally!"

 ###### 23
 But the man, the master of the house, went out to them and said to them, "No, my brethren!
-I beg you, do not act _so_ wickedly!
+I beg you, do not act so wickedly!
 Seeing this man has come into my house, do not commit this outrage.

 ###### 24
-Look, _here is_ my virgin daughter and _the man's_ concubine; let me bring them out now.
+Look, here is my virgin daughter and the man's concubine; let me bring them out now.
 Humble them, and do with them as you please; but to this man do not do such a vile thing!"

 ###### 25
 But the men would not heed him.
-So the man took his concubine and brought _her_ out to them.
+So the man took his concubine and brought her out to them.
 And they knew her and abused her all night until morning; and when the day began to break, they let her go.

 ###### 26
-Then the woman came as the day was dawning, and fell down at the door of the man's house where her master _was,_ till it was light.
+Then the woman came as the day was dawning, and fell down at the door of the man's house where her master was, till it was light.

 ###### 27
-When her master arose in the morning, and opened the doors of the house and went out to go his way, there was his concubine, fallen _at_ the door of the house with her hands on the threshold.
+When her master arose in the morning, and opened the doors of the house and went out to go his way, there was his concubine, fallen at the door of the house with her hands on the threshold.

 ###### 28
 And he said to her, "Get up and let us be going."
 But there was no answer.
 So the man lifted her onto the donkey; and the man got up and went to his place.